By Jeff Clemetson | Editor

 Philosophy: McAlister Institute believes that each individual has a positive purpose in life and that clients can recognize their strengths and regain their lives through recovery.
 Although each client is responsible for his or her recovery, it is a life-long process requiring a community of support.
 Toward this end, McAlister Institute helps build the foundation for recovery through intervention, counseling, mental health treatment, medical assistance, and community referrals.

 McAlister Institute keeps its doors open to all those who seek help.
 High-quality, low-cost services are provided with dignity and respect, regardless of gender, ethnicity, or socioeconomic status.

 McAlister Institute has earned recognition as one of San Diego County’s leading resource for addiction and rehabilitation.

 McAlister Institute’s programs provide life-saving services in substance abuse treatment, mental health counseling, life skills education, and vocational training to more than 10,000 individuals each year, regardless of their inability to pay.

-order now How did you get involved with McAlister Institute?
+How did you get involved with McAlister Institute?
 Is there a reason this group stands out to you?